 With your live video, you’ll obviously want to make it longer, so you give time for viewers to tune in and also for you to encourage interaction with those who are watching it.
 If you are interviewing a star name, you could ask those watching to send in their questions live that can be asked on the spot.

-Don’t forget to review how effective your Facebook Live video was, whether it had the engagement you hoped for and what you can do next time to reach an even wider audience.
+Don’t forget that Facebook Live is an experience you can review, which is why it’s important that you indicate whether it had the engagement you hoped for and what you can do next time to reach an even wider audience.

 Experiment with your Facebook page and how you use it for your radio station, as testing different types of content, the times you publish and the subject of your Facebook Live videos will help you develop your strategy and ensure long term success.